AFRICA Weeks for the Animals

 Animal World USA International

-Children's Book Donations to African Schools & Faith Based Orgs/Churches
+Children's Book Donations to African Schools & Faith Based Orgs/NGO's

 Animal World USA International is connecting with African schools and will be donating children's books to their schools/libraries.
 We are also connecting with churches.
-We will list each school and place of worship that we are sending animal books, educational books and Bibles.
+We are sending animal books, educational books and Bibles.